Paris Barclay: 2020s

-After Dahmer, Paris reteamed with Ryan Murphy to executive produce and direct 2 episodes of the Netflix series The Watcher (with Naomi Watts, Bobby Cannavale, Margo Martindale and Mia Farrow).
-The series was a hit, ranking as the #1 most watched show on Netflix the week of its debut.

-In 2024, Paris helmed two episodes of a new Ryan Murphy franchise for FX/HULU: American Sports Story: Aaron Hernandez, as well as two episodes of Monsters: The Lyle and Erik Menendez Story with Javier Bardem and Chloe Sevigny.
-He spent the remainder of the year directing the pilot and executive producing the ABC series, Doctor Odyssey, starring Joshua Jackson and Don Johnson.
-The pilot premiered September 26, amassing 13.6 million cross platform viewers in its first week, making it ABC's best drama premiere in four years.
-Paris directed 6 of the season's 18 episodes.
+After Dahmer, Paris reteamed with Ryan Murphy, executive producing and directing two episodes of The Watcher, starring Naomi Watts and Bobby Cannavale, which debuted as Netflix's #1 most-watched series.
+He followed this by directing two episodes each of Murphy’s American Sports Story: Aaron Hernandez and Monsters: The Lyle and Erik Menendez Story, the latter starring Javier Bardem and Chloë Sevigny.
+He then directed the pilot and executive produced ABC’s Doctor Odyssey, starring Joshua Jackson and Don Johnson.
+The series drew 13.6 million cross-platform viewers in its first week, marking ABC’s best drama premiere in four years.
+Paris directed 6 of its 18 episodes.